MFTabriz/slabcc/manual.rst

 =======================
 You can run slabcc without any additional options.
 Alternatively, you can use the following options to modify its behavior:

--h, --help					Display usage information (this list) -i, --input <input_file>			slabcc input file name
+-h, --help						Display the usage information (this list) -i, --input <input_file>			slabcc input file name
 -o, --output <input_file>			slabcc output file name -l, --log <log_file>			slabcc log file name
--m, --manual					Show quick start guide
+-d, --diff						Calculate the charge and the potential differences only -m, --manual					Show the quick start guide
--v, --version					Show version and compilation date -c, --copyright					Show copyright information and the attributions
+-v, --version					Show the slabcc version and its compilation date -c, --copyright					Show the copyright information and the attributions

 ======================
 Input parameters